aymanbazyan/storeflow-docs/docs/02-Setup-Store/05-Setup.md

 # Setup Guide

 This guide details the steps required to set up and run the application using Docker.
-Docker handles all dependencies including PostgreSQL, Node.js, and the application itself.
+Docker handles all dependencies including PostgreSQL, Bun, and Next.js (the application itself).

 ## Setup Instructions